MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 misty.GetCurrentSlamMap([string callback], [string callbackRule], [string skillToCall], [int prePauseMs], [int postPauseMs]);
 ```

+This command is not functional with the Misty II Basic Edition.

+{{box op="start" cssClass="boxed noteBox"}}
 **Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
-By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_GetSerialSensorValues()`.
+By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_GetCurrentSlamMap()`.
 For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).
+{{box op="end"}}

 Arguments